mnuhn/jax-playground/004-Wind-Prediction/README.md

+TODO:
+* Effect of feautres
+* effect of history
+* list of best model

 # Wind Prediction for Lake Zurich in JAX (from Scratch)

 Wind/Gust Speed and Direction | LSTM and Dense Activations during Training